-Dr Elena (Ellie) Woodacre is Senior Lecturer in Early Modern European History.
+Dr Elena (Ellie) Woodacre is Reader in Renaissance History.
 She began her undergraduate studies in her native USA and completed her BA in Humanities with Classical Studies with the OU after she moved to the UK.
 She received an MA in Medieval Studies (with Merit) from the University of Reading in 2006 and shortly thereafter began her doctoral studies at Bath Spa University.
 Her PhD thesis was titled 'The Queens of Navarre 1274-1512: Succession, Politics and Partnership and focussed on issues surrounding female rule, matrimonial politics and the relationship between reigning queens and consort kings'.
-Her recent research has investigates the female kinship network between four queens who were all first cousins at the turn of the 16th century, the life of Joan of Navarre, duchess of Brittany and later consort queen of England and various aspects of queenship and royal studies.
+Her recent research has been focused on global, comparative work on queenship and on the economic agency and activity of royal women.
+She has also been researching the life of Joan of Navarre, duchess of Brittany and later consort queen of Henry IV of England for a forthcoming monograph.

 Elena is the organiser of the ‘Kings & Queens’ conference series and the founder of the Royal Studies Network, a resource that aims to bring together scholars who work on monarchical topics to enable them to collaborate and share information on their research.
 Follow the RSN on Twitter.